apache/apisix/doc/getting-started.md

 - The guide uses docker and docker-compose to setup APISIX.
 But if you have already installed APISIX via other methods, then you can skip to step 2.
 - Curl: The guide uses curl command for API testing, but you can also use any other tool of your choice (Eg- Postman).

-## Step 1: Install API SIX
+## Step 1: Install APISIX

 APISIX is available to install in multiple operating environments.
-The [following document](how-to-build-cn.md#installation-via-source-release) shows the installation steps in multiple platforms.
+The [following document](how-to-build.md#installation-via-source-release) shows the installation steps in multiple platforms.
 For the quick start let's use the docker based set up.
 To start the APISIX server, clone the following [repository](https://github.com/apache/incubator-apisix-docker) and navigate to the example folder and execute the following commands.

 This command will start the APISIX server and the admin API will be available in 9080 port (HTTPS port: 9443).